be-next/MonoAxis/README.md

 MoNoAxis cellular automaton is composed of a 1D array of cells.
 Each cell can be in one of several states.
 The number of states is configurable.
-The state of each cell changes over discrete time according to predefined rules, based on the states of the cell and neighboring left en right cells.
+The state of each cell changes over discrete time according to predefined rules, based on the states of the cell and neighboring left and right cells.

 The first and last cells of the array are considered neighbors, but never change their state.
 It's a convenient way to simulate a closed universe.

 ### Rules

 The rules are defined in a JSON file.
-Here is an example of a rule:
+Here is an example of a rules:

 ```json
 {